top of page

 • Players must wear their bandannas at all times, though you do not have to wear them while in a safe zone or during the dinner break (the amnesty period is from 4:00 - 5:30 pm).

 • When leaving a safe zone, humans have 10 seconds of invulnerability.
 You must count out loud using an “outdoor voice” (using 10 “Mississippi's” or “one thousands”) to receive this invulnerability.
 During this count, the human is not in play and cannot be tagged/stunned.
-Bandannas must be worn before leaving a safe zone.
+Bandanas must be worn before leaving a safe zone.

-• If a human fires a blaster or throws a sock during the 10 seconds, their timer automatically runs out, and invulnerability is immediately lost, and the fired dart or thrown sock will count as normal.
+• If a human fires a blaster or throws a sock during the 10 seconds, their timer automatically runs out, invulnerability is immediately lost, and the fired dart or thrown sock will count as normal.

 • Invulnerability will only be in effect if the player is counting out loud.